The City of Elk Grove and the Sacramento Zoological Society are partnering to develop a world-class modern zoological park in Elk Grove.

 What is happening with the City of Elk Grove and the Sacramento Zoo?

-The City of Elk Grove and the Sacramento Zoological Society agreed to study the relocation the Sacramento Zoo to Elk Grove, where the zoo could significantly expand to benefit the care of the animals and improve the guest experience.
+The City of Elk Grove and the Sacramento Zoological Society have agreed to the relocation of the Sacramento Zoo to Elk Grove, where the zoo would significantly expand to benefit the care of the animals and improve the guest experience.
 The new zoo would be approximately 65 acres and would be built in multiple phases over several years.
 The shared goal is to build a world-class zoo and cultural attraction for the entire region.

 Where would the Zoo be located?

-The project would be located on approximately 100 acres of property in south Elk Grove at the northwest intersection of Kammerer Road and Lotz Parkway.
+The project will be located on approximately 100 acres of property in south Elk Grove at the northwest intersection of Kammerer Road and Lotz Parkway.

 What would the new Zoo look like?

-The new zoo would be designed around three key zones – Africa, California, and Australasia.
-Each zone would present a range of animals from those areas.
+The new zoo is designed around three key zones – Africa, California, and Australasia.
+Each zone will present a range of animals from those areas.
 The design also includes services and amenities for visitors, including extensive parking, multiple restaurants, an events venue, and opportunities for unique animal encounters and potential overnight accommodations and “safari experiences.”

 An opening date of the new Zoo has not been set and is dependent on several factors, including completing construction plans, construction time, and, most importantly, securing community partnership funding.
-Presuming that these partnerships can be realized, the soonest the City and Society expect to open the complete zoo is 2029.
-The City and Society are exploring options for a preview phase in 2027, but no final decisions have been made.
+Presuming that these partnerships can be realized, the soonest the City and Zoological Society expect to open the zoo is late 2029/early 2030.

 How much would the new Zoo cost?